bztsrc/raspi3-tutorial/README.md

  - VideoCore GPU
  - ARM-Cortex-A53 CPU (ARMv8)
- - Some MMIO mapped pheripherals.
+ - Some MMIO mapped peripherals.

 Interestingly the CPU is not the main processor on the board.
 When it's powered up, first GPU runs.
 When it's finished with the initialization by executing the code in bootcode.bin, it will load and execute the start.elf executable.